 Living with students of the opposite sex is a choice and not all students may be comfortable with such arrangements.
 No student will be assigned to such a space unless they specifically express interest.
 We also encourage students interested in open housing to discuss their preference with other individuals in their support network, including parents/guardians.

 In order to live on-campus, a student must have a signed (electronic or written) housing contract.
 The housing contract is legally and financially binding.
-Once signed, the Housing Preference Contract Form commits a student to living on-campus for an entire academic year, according to the Terms & Conditions of Residency.
+Once signed, the contract commits a student to living on-campus for an entire academic year, according to the Terms & Conditions of Residency.

 Contract terminations initiated by residents, regardless of the reason, are not automatic and require that you adhere to the petition processes described below, or find another eligible student to assume your contract via the contract reassignment process.